leannmlindsey/iVis-MGX/README.md

 https://youtu.be/HRD0133kAhM

 ## Citations
-If you use this site for any proposals or publications, please cite:
+If you use [iVis-MGX](https://github.com/leannmlindsey/iVis-MGX) for any proposals or publications, please cite:

 Lindsey L, Vasquez L, Truong K, Zhou Y, iVis-Meta, an Interactive Visualization Tool for Metagenomic Data, Spring 2021, https://github.com/leannmlindsey/iVis-MGX